Ultimate Webster Real Estate Investing Guide for 2026

 Employment Base Diversity

-A diversified employment base is something an intelligent long-term rental property owner will look for.
-When your tenants are employed by a couple of major companies, even a minor disruption in their operations might cost you a lot of renters and raise your risk significantly.
+A diverse employment base is something a wise long-term rental property investor will look for.
+When workers are concentrated in a few major companies, even a little interruption in their operations might cost you a lot of renters and increase your risk tremendously.

 Unemployment Rate